Korean War Legacy Project

 Journey to Korea

-Dadi Wako describes not knowing anything about Korea prior to his arrival.
-He journeyed by sea for the first time and was not the biggest fan of the rolling boat.
-Dadi Wako describes his excitement as a teenager upon seeing Korea for the first time as well.
+Dadi Wako recalls not knowing anything about Korea prior to his arrival.
+He describes traveling by ship for the first time and experiencing unpleasant conditions at sea.
+He shares his excitement as a teenager upon seeing the shoreline of Korea for the first time.

 Tags: Incheon,Impressions of Korea,Prior knowledge of Korea